On maximality of involutions of hyper-K\"ahler manifolds and punctual Hilbert schemes of surfaces: Introduction

-Although there are K3 surfaces and abelian surfaces admitting maximal brane involutions, our first main result proves the non-existence of maximal (ABA), (AAB) or (BAA) branes in the compact hyper-K\"ahler manifolds of $\K3^{[n]}$-type.
+Although there are K3 surfaces and abelian surfaces admitting maximal brane involutions, our first main result proves the non-existence of maximal (ABA), (AAB) or (BAA) brane involutions in the compact hyper-K\"ahler manifolds of $\K3^{[n]}$-type.

-\begin{theorem}[Absence of maximal (BAA)-brane] Let $n\geq 2$ be an integer.
+\begin{theorem}[Absence of maximal (BAA)-brane involutions] Let $n\geq 2$ be an integer.
 Let $X$ be a hyper-K\"ahler manifold of $\K3^{[n]}$-type.
 Then $X$ does not admit maximal holomorphic anti-symplectic involutions. \end{theorem}

-By hyper-K\"ahler rotation, we immediately get the following application in real algebraic geometry, answering a question raised by the second author in \cite{FuMaximalReal} for these most studied deformation families of compact hyper-K\"ahler manifolds. \begin{cor}[Absence of maximal (ABA)/(AAB)-brane] Let $n\geq 2$ be an integer.
+By hyper-K\"ahler rotation, we immediately get the following application in real algebraic geometry, answering the aforementioned question raised by the second author in \cite{FuMaximalReal} for these most studied deformation families of compact hyper-K\"ahler manifolds. \begin{cor}[Absence of maximal (ABA)/(AAB)-brane involutions] Let $n\geq 2$ be an integer.
 There is no maximal real structure on a hyper-K\"ahler manifold of $\K3^{[n]}$-type. \end{cor}

-We also prove the parallel result for (BBB)-branes. \begin{theorem}[Absence of maximal (BBB) branes] Let $X$ be a hyper-K\"ahler manifold of $\K3^{[n]}$-type.
+We also prove the parallel result for (BBB)-brane involutions. \begin{theorem}[Absence of maximal (BBB)-brane involutions] Let $X$ be a hyper-K\"ahler manifold of $\K3^{[n]}$-type.
 Then $X$ does not admit non-trivial maximal holomorphic symplectic involutions. \end{theorem}